rsp/ifa/PITCHME.md

 ---

-What can we do
+What can we do:

 - Use modern technologies
 - Expose all data with an API
 - Build a Static/JAMstack website
-- Use good hosting with CDN like Netlify
+- Use good hosting with CDN like Netlify<br>(we already us it)

-  - (we already us it)
+---

 Bonus: